weidongxu-microsoft/java-sdk-tools/mcp/assets/migrate-instructions.md

   ```
   `<Service Name>` above should contain proper spaces.

-- Pattern: "models.<ModelName>" was removed, and there is a silimiar "models.<NewModelName>" was added.
+- Pattern: "models.<ModelName>" was removed, and there is a similar "models.<NewModelName>" was added.
   Severity: This is a breaking change that MUST be fixed.
   Solution: Check in tsp files, whether "<NewModelName>" is a model, or an interface.
   1. If it is a model, edit "client.tsp", add line